 For all dissertations, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Office of School-University Research Relations and Human Subjects prior to doing research on the dissertation topic.
-The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the department and the Student Academic Affairs Office prior to the scheduling of the preliminary (oral) exam.
+The compliance form (Approval for Research Involving Human Subjects for Early Research, Master's, and Doctoral Theses) must be provided to the Academic and Instructional Services Office prior to the preliminary (oral) exam.
+Students should begin the approval process eight weeks prior to the examination.

-Preliminary (Oral) Examination
+Preliminary Examination

 The preliminary oral examination follows successful completion of the qualifying examinations, the cognate requirement, the research methods courses and human subjects approval.
-In addition, all excused (Ex) grades must be changed to letter grades prior to the oral examination.
+In addition, all incomplete (I) grades must be changed to letter grades prior to the oral examination.

 The purpose of a preliminary oral examination is for a student to present the rationale and format for the dissertation.
 During the examination, an agreement is reached between the student and the committee concerning the proposed dissertation.
 Thus, the examination is held prior to the collection of data or other major work on the dissertation.
-The student does not have to be registered in order to take the preliminary oral examination if 96 hours of graduate work, including the master's degree have been completed.
+The student must be registered in order to take the preliminary oral examination.
 The student should consult the department for additional requirements.

-Appointment of the Preliminary Oral Examination Committee
+Preliminary Examination Committee